 Over the past three decades, the city has learned to carefully regulate the influx of temporary businesses that set up shop during the festival.
 They have devised creative ways to enforce parking regulations and curb rogue signage and they are prepared to handle a barrage of thrill seekers all trying to cruise Main Street in search of the trendiest after-party.

 For its part, Sundance has resisted the urge to dilute its mission and continues to focus the spotlight on the filmmakers and their work.
 As the industry has grown to include new technologies, it has added categories and venues.
 As a result, the festival stretches from Main Street to Kimball Junction with at least a dozen venues in between.
-This year's addition, the New Frontier structure on Swede Alley, is likely to heighten interest and participation even further.

 The Institute has also created an array of programs for the local community.
 This year, once again, Sundance will bring students to screenings and filmmakers to classrooms.